 NWIRP will be hosting DACA Renewal Workshops where DACA recipients have the opportunity to learn more about the renewal process for Deferred Action program, and get help reapplying from an attorney or qualified legal representative.
 Our workshops are free to the public and they do not require an appointment or pre-registration.

 Bring your work permit, approval notices, and a copy of original DACA application that was submitted to US Citizenship and Immigration Services (USCIS).

-Dates and locations are below:
+Dates and locations are pending.